 But hiring only tells part of the story.

-Their data does a great job shining a light on the real hidden cost associated with building an internal sales department.
-They found that the average turnover rate of an SDR is 34 percent, and nearly two-thirds of those SDRs left voluntary.
+Their data does a great job shining a light on the real hidden cost associated with building an internal sales development department.
+They found that the average turnover rate of an SDR is 34 percent, and nearly two-thirds of those SDRs left voluntarily.

 From there, the data gets worse, with many companies showing even higher attrition rates.
 In fact, 12% of companies experienced annual turnover rates over 55%.